smscully/bash-admin-scripts/backup-tar-rsync/README.md

 # Backup Using Tar and Rsync
-The `bash-backup-tar-rsync.sh` script creates a gzip compressed tar archive of selected files and/or directories and uses `rsync` to copy the tar archive to a remote SSH server.
+The [backup-tar-rsync.sh](./backup-tar-rsync.sh) script creates a gzip compressed tar archive of selected files and/or directories and uses `rsync` to copy the tar archive to a remote SSH server.
 The script supports daily, weekly, and monthly backups, which will typically be scheduled as `cron` jobs.
 One-time backups can be run on an ad hoc basis.

 ## Description
 Upon invocation, the script initializes variables, parses parameters, and determines text color settings.
 The script then initiates a lock and calls the `backup` function.